Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Minimax Regret Distributionally Robust Learning

 where $f^\ast_{\text{risk}}(\cdot)$ minimizes the {\it worst-case prediction risk} over the uncertainty set $\mathcal{C}\left(Q_{\X}\right)$.
 While the minimax approach based on the raw risk objective is conceptually straightforward and has been widely studied in the DRO literature \citep[see, e.g.,][]{ben2013robust, duchi2021learning, zhang2023optimal}, its solutions are often overly pessimistic because the objective is highly sensitive to varying noise levels across target distributions in the uncertainty set \citep[e.g.,][]{agarwal2022minimax, hastings2024taking}; see also Section~\ref{subsec:minimaxrisk}.

 Thus, we propose an alternative {\it minimax regret} objective \citep{savage1951, manski2011choosing}.
-We define the {\it regret} (or {\it excess risk}) of a prediction model $f(\cdot)$ as the difference in risk between $f(\cdot)$ and the oracle optimal model in the model class $\mathcal{F}$ for a given target distribution $Q$:

-Throughout the paper, we focus on the standard regression setting with continuous outcomes and, therefore, use the squared error loss in our definitions.
-While our proposed methodology can be applied to binary outcomes, we do not study classification loss functions (e.g., 0-1 loss or entropy loss) and leave extensions to classification settings for future work.
+For a general loss function $\ell$, the regret of a predictor $f(\cdot)$ under a target distribution $Q$ is the excess risk relative to the oracle predictor in the model class $\mathcal{F}$.
+Below, we focus on the standard squared-loss setting with continuous outcomes, under which the regret of $f(\cdot)$ can be written as